Revisiting Descriptive Representation In Congress

 Discussion of Findings:

-The evidence and findings of this study support the hypothesis that the descriptive representation improves the proposed relationship i.e., constituent-legislator.
+The evidence and findings of this study support the hypothesis that the descriptive representation improves the proposed relationship, i.e., constituent-legislator.
 It is worth noting that numerous variables depict the strong relations between constituents and MC if both belong to the same party.
-Results show that 2.8% public can recall the Projects that MC brought to the district, while 19% can recall the correct ethnicity of MC.
-The overall solid and consistent role is evaluated regarding the constituent-legislator relationship.
+Results show that 2.8% of the public can recall the Projects that MC brought to the district, while 19% can recall the correct ethnicity of MC.
+The overall solid and consistent role of the constituent-legislator relationship is evaluated.

 References